 Guardianship of a Minor Child

 In some cases, an adult may not be granted custody of a minor child, but rather, guardianship, which allows the person for a variety of reasons to make decisions about everything from the type of education the boy or girl will receive to the religious tradition in which he or she is raised.
 Guardians are required to act in the best interest of the minor or minors in their care.
-Guardianships can be created by the court, or, alternatively, by parents who decide they cannot care for their children for one reason or another yet want to retain their parental right to revoke this authority at any time.
+Guardianships are appointed by the court on behalf of parents who decide they cannot care for their children for one reason or another yet want to retain their parental right to revoke this authority at any time.

 Work With Advisors Who Owe You a Fiduciary Duty

 Though it isn't a guarantee of good treatment, if it is at all possible, investors should only work with those who are bound by a fiduciary duty.
 For example, if you are looking to invest your money, it's probably a better idea to try and find an ethical, highly regarded registered investment advisor than to use a stockbroker, unless you have a compelling reason to behave otherwise.